-ASU’s Office of Diversity, Equity and Inclusion assists with resources for qualified employees and students, and to members of the general public to facilitate reasonable accommodations and support.
+Advancing Inclusion and Culture assists with resources for qualified employees and students, and members of the general public to facilitate reasonable accommodations and support.

 Our office facilitates the Americans with Disabilities Act requests for reasonable accommodations.
 A reasonable accommodation is granted when appropriate in employment, the application for employment, services, programs and activities.
 Individuals with a disability are those who have a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or are regarded as having such impairment.
 Read our policies below for details.

 - ACD 401: Prohibition Against Discrimination, Harassment, and Retaliation.

 Any medical information obtained by HR is maintained confidentially.
 Medical documentation provided to HR as part of the accommodation process is not shared with supervisors.
 Additionally, HR will not share information regarding a specific diagnosis.

 ASU’s Breastfeeding Support Committee provides resources to nursing mothers who may need a private, comfortable space for their breastfeeding needs.
 Learn more about our breastfeeding support for the Downtown Phoenix, Polytechnic, Tempe and West campuses.

 View the ASU interactive map for building accessibility.
 Enter a campus in the search field to view locations in your area.

 View the ASU interactive map for gender-neutral restroom locations.
 Enter your campus in the search field to view locations in your area.

 ASU is committed to ensuring our programs and services, normally provided in English, are accessible to limited English proficiency populations and thus do not violate Title VI, which prohibits discrimination on the basis of race, color or national origin, including limited English proficiency.
 Consistent with the law, upon request, the university will make available appropriate alternative non-English formats to those with limited proficiency in English.